rohmad-st/rohmad-st/README.md

 <br />
 <br />

-Hi, I'm Rohmad Sasmito, a passionate FrontEnd Web Developer Also has experiences as Mobile and Backend Developer in along time ago
+Hi, I'm Rohmad Sasmito, a passionate FrontEnd Web Developer.

+Also has experiences as Mobile and Backend Developer in along time ago.

 I'm from Indonesia.